activisthandbook/activisthandbook/articles/organising/models.md

 3.  **Review regularly**: Regularly review your progress and reflect on whether this framework is helping you achieve your group's goals.
 This can be as simple as asking team members for their feedback or as complex as measuring key performance indicators (KPIs).

-4.  **Share your learnings:** Other activists can benefit from your reflections too! share your learnings on Activist Handbook.
+4.  **Share your learnings:** Other activists can benefit from your reflections too!
+Share your learnings on Activist Handbook.

 ## Conclusion